petiaccja/asyncpp/README.md

 post section
 ```

-This looks rather complicated, but fortunately we can simplify it with a simple assumption: when you call `work(mtx)`, you have to assume it's running asynchronously in another thread as `my_main` immediately continues.
-Since, as a consequence, you don't know when `work`'s results are actually available, you have to synchronize by `co_await`ing it.

-It's important to understand that `work` may or may not in fact be running in another thread, and the only purpose of this mental model is to understand where you have ordering guarantees in your code.
-Coroutine libraries allow you to fine tune which threads execute which coroutines.

-Regarding the suspension of coroutines, it's different than suspending threads.
-When you suspend a thread, the operating system saves its state and puts it into a pile for later resumption.
-When you suspend a coroutine, it's the compiler's runtime library that saves its state, and the coroutine library you're using that puts it into a pile for later resumption.
-A suspended coroutine can subsequently be resumed on any thread, not just the one that suspended it.
-When you suspend a coroutine, the operating system does not suspend the thread that was executing your coroutine.

-In C++, you can suspend a coroutine only at specific locations called *suspension points*.
-These locations correspond to `co_await` and `co_yield` statements in the coroutine's body.
-Additionally, all coroutines have an initial and a final suspension point, but those are mainly important for coroutine library developers.
+This looks rather complicated, but the key idea is that when you call `work(mtx)`, it does not run immediately in the current thread, like a function, but runs asynchronously on any thread.
+Consequently, you also can't just access its return value, you must synchronize using `co_await`.

+When it comes to `co_await`, it is not a thread synchronization primitive like `std::condition_variable`. `co_await` does not actually block the current thread, it merely suspends the coroutine at a so called *suspension point*.
+Later, the thread that completes the coroutine that is being `co_await`ed (in this case, `work`), is responsible for continuing the suspended coroutine (in this case, `my_main`).
+You can view this as cooperative multi-tasking as opposed to the operating system's preemptive multi-tasking.
+Suspension points are introduced by the `co_await` and `co_yield` statements, though coroutines also have an initial and final suspension point.
+The latter two are more important for library developers.

 ### Thinking in coroutines

-If you're a seasoned developer in procedural programming languages, you might be tempted to think about coroutines as special functions that can be suspended mid-execution and have a fancy return value.
-I think a better approach is to look at functions as a specialization of coroutines instead.
-In light of that, you can sketch up the following hierarchy:

-- Coroutine: a block of stateful, standalone code, that can be suspended at specific points
-	- Function: a special coroutine that has no suspension points
-	- Task: a coroutine that returns one value, defined using the `task<T>` return type
-	- Generator: a coroutine that yields multiple values, defined using the `generator<T>` return type

-This way, it's fairly easy to plug new subclasses of coroutines, like streams, into your mental model.
+When approaching coroutines from a procedural programming standpoint, it's logical to think about coroutines as special function that can be suspended mid-execution.
+I'd rather suggest the other way around: consider functions as special coroutines that have zero suspension points.
+This is especially useful for C++, where we can implement different types of coroutines via coroutine libraries, because we can regard plain old functions, as well as tasks, generators, streams, etc., as a "subclass" of a general coroutine.

 ## Using asyncpp